Meet Scarlett

 Scarlett complained of a pain, which her parents found difficult to ignore.
 By the end of the evening, she could not feel her legs.
 She was quickly taken to St George’s Hospital in Tooting, London.
 A swift MRI scan revealed a cavernoma on her spine which had burst.
 A cavernoma is often described as a raspberry-like cluster of abnormal blood vessels, usually found in the brain but sometimes attached to the spinal cord.
 It can cause seizures and stroke-like symptoms.
 Scarlett was operated on immediately and spent two days in intensive care.
 After two weeks at St George’s, she was transferred to the paediatric ward at the Royal National Orthopaedic Hospital in Stanmore.

-Although Scarlett is on the Children’s Ward rather than spending time in the spinal centre, she has been able to have her rehabilitation session in Horatio’s Garden at the hospital, working with Head Gardener, Ashley Edwards, and Garden Administrator, Tracey McCarthy.
+Scarlett has been having her rehabilitation session in Horatio’s Garden at the hospital, working with Head Gardener, Ashley Edwards, and Garden Coordinator, Tracey McCarthy.

-Scarlett’s father, Michael, said “Her first visit to the garden was magical.
+Scarlett’s father, Michael, says: “Her first visit to the garden was magical.
 She found it so peaceful and particularly liked the bright furniture and the way the garden was laid out.”

 Horatio’s Garden is well-known for providing valuable respite from the pressures of life on the ward, but for children who have no experience of being in hospital it is especially valuable.
 In the weeks Scarlett has spent there, as well as keeping all her schoolwork up to date, she has taken an active part in ‘garden life’.